ArashPartow/exprtk/readme.txt

       appropriate.

  (22) The entity relationship between symbol_table and an  expression
-      is one-to-many.
-Hence the  intended use case where  possible is to have a single symbol table manage the variable and  function requirements of multiple expressions.
+      is many-to-many.
+However the intended 'typical' use-case  where possible, is to have a single symbol table manage the  variable and function requirements of multiple expressions.

  (23) The common use-case  for an expression  is to have  it compiled
       only  ONCE  and  then subsequently  have it  evaluated multiple